mdahirel/cepaea_parser/README.md

 This is a WIP attempt at writing a parser function, that takes a vector of *Cepaea* phenotypes written using standard notation and gives back specific information in separate columns for further analyses.

-When finalized, this parser will follow the *Cepaea* morph notation as synthesized in Cain (1988).
-The scoring of polymorphic colour and pattern variation ans its genetic basis in molluscan shells. *Malacologia*, 28(1-2), 1-15, available in the Biodiversity Heritage Library at https://www.biodiversitylibrary.org/item/47000#page/12/mode/1up
+When finalized, this parser will follow the *Cepaea* morph notation as synthesized in:
+Cain (1988).
+The scoring of polymorphic colour and pattern variation and its genetic basis in molluscan shells. *Malacologia*, 28(1-2), 1-15, available in the Biodiversity Heritage Library at https://www.biodiversitylibrary.org/item/47000#page/12/mode/1up

 **To do list**